Worth-it is the UK’s leading provider of Positive Education. We prevent mental health problems and support children and young people to flourish.

 Worth-it is a social enterprise dedicated to creating real change and preventing mental health problems developing.

+We are passionate about creating sustainable social impact.
 The positive impact of our approach is clear and something we are very proud of.
-Through working directly with young people, providing targeted support we have reduced mental health problems.
-Due to this success, we developed our approach into professional development and training opportunities for the children’s workforce and whole school approaches to mental health.
+Through working directly with young people listening to them and providing targeted support to meet their needs we have reduced mental health problems.
+Due to this success, we developed our approach into professional development programme, resource toolkits, early intervention package and training opportunities for the children’s workforce and whole school approaches to mental health.

 Latest from the Blog

 Recently the state of young people’s mental health problems has been referred to as a ticking time bomb.
 In the [...]